Chapter One: New Addition

 "And that's a good thing?"
 Arty chortled.

 Daniel gave a single shouldered shrug and nodded, a little smile pulling his lips.
 "Yeah."

 "Daddy!"
-Geil squeeled, his arms open wide and voice vibrating as he quickly ran on two small legs.
-Arty gave an open-mouth grin to appeal to the boy, and he knelt, holding out his arms.
+Geil squealed, his arms open wide and voice vibrating as he quickly ran on two small legs.
+Arty gave an open-mouthed grin to appeal to the boy and knelt, holding out his arms.

 Geil looked at Daniel but didn't say anything, a little smile on the boy's face that showed his tiny teeth.
-His eyes were wide and blue, and he was smiling, but he didn't look like he knew what to do.
-Daniel didn't, either, as he stood with his arms to his sides.
+His eyes were wide and blue and he was smiling, but he didn't look like he knew what to do.
+Daniel didn't, either, as he stood with his arms at his sides.

 "He sounds weird!"

 Arty laughed and gave a little nod, glancing passed Geil's blonde head to Daniel.